Western Association of Veterans Education Specialists Bylaws - Amended July 2015

 (e) Treasurer: The duties of this office shall include but not be limited to the following:

-(1) Accept and deposit all monies received and record such, to pay all expenses incurred by the Association and record such, to prepare an interim Treasurer’s report for regional meetings, and to prepare an annual financial report;
+(1) Accept and deposit all monies received and record such, to pay all expenses incurred by the Association and record such, to prepare an interim Treasurer’s report for annual meetings, and to prepare an annual financial report;

 (2) Notify the membership of the amount of annual dues; the receipt of such dues and maintenance of an official membership roll or directory for publication and distribution;